grafana/k6-studio/README.md

   <img src="assets/k6-studio-screenshot.png" alt="k6 Studio" width="600" />
 </p>

-With **k6 Studio**, you can quickly record a user flow in a browser, generate and inspect a HAR recording, customize your test script using predefined or custom rules, and test and debug your script to ensure it's working as expected.
+With **Grafana k6 Studio**, you can quickly record a user flow in a browser, generate and inspect a HAR recording, customize your test script using predefined or custom rules, and test and debug your script to ensure it's working as expected.

 The goal is to provide **a seamless experience** for generating k6 test scripts, making it easier for anyone to create performance tests in an interactive interface.